How light affects the Deaf & Hard-of-Hearing

 Community in Puerto Rico

-an inside look in to our mission, the obstacles we face, and the MPOWERD Luci Lights
+an inside look in to our mission, the obstacles we face and solar lights

 "Off-The-Grid Missions" is a Non-Profit Organization that works to provide access to survival tools in remote regions around the world.
 In the aftermath of Hurricane Maria, this organization has been supplying the Deaf & Hard-of-Hearing Community with light, water filtration systems and hygiene supplies.
 Their story reveals the impact that light has on a community that relies on visual communication.